-- A.A key question in designing a class is "what methods does this class need"?
+- A. A key question in designing a class is "what methods does this class need"?
 Here, our interaction diagrams are our primary resource.Every message that an object of our class is shown as receiving in an interaction diagram must be realized by a corresponding method in our class's interface. - 1.
-As an example of this, consider again the interaction diagrams in which EnrolledIn is involved.
+As an example of this, consider again the interaction diagram for Grade Student in which EnrolledIn is involved.

-PROJECT each and then show methods in detailed design
+PROJECT each and then show method setGrade(() in detailed design

-Observe that each of the methods in the design actually shows up a message sent to an EnrolledIn object in some interaction.
-(Must look at every interaction where EnrolledIn appears to find them all)
+Each of the methods in the design actually shows up a message sent to an EnrolledIn object in some interaction.
+(Must look at every interaction where EnrolledIn appears to find them all.
+(The others would appear in the report sequences.)